 Whether you want to propose, you are looking for a nice date idea in Rome, want to admire the eternal city from a different perspective or just want to impress your other half, a cruise on its historic and important river is great any time.

 They run from Spring to Fall and stop in winter.
 You can check and book some of the tours here.

-We all know the Trevi Fountain and likely all travellers have thrown a coin in the hope to come back to Rome.
-Yet, not many know that on the right side there is a small fountain called the lover’s fountain.
+We all know the Trevi Fountain and likely all travelers have thrown a coin in the hope to come back to Rome.
+Yet, not many know that on the right side, there is a small fountain called the lover’s fountain.
 According to the myth, if a couple drinks from this fountain, they will remain in love and together forever.

 If this is not one of the sweetest things to do in Rome for couples, I don’t know what is.